-Students must be certified in Cardiopulmonary Resuscitation (CPR) prior to enrollment in practicum courses.
+Students must be certified in Cardiopulmonary Resuscitation (CPR) by the American Heart Association prior to enrollment in clinical courses.
 Once obtained, CPR Certification must remain current throughout the student's tenure in the MSN program.

 - Students must obtain certification through the American Heart Association by completing the BLS Healthcare Provider Course with AED.
 This course is designed to teach the skills of CPR for victims of all ages, use of automated external defibrillator and relief of foreign-body airway obstruction.
 It is intended for participants who provide health care to patients in a wide variety of settings. - An instructor-led course is strongly recommended.
-Students participate in simulated clinical scenarios and learning stations and complete a written exam. - Current CPR certification is required for all CSU clinical practice sites. - Verification of CPR certification is required, and proof may be requested on demand.
-It is the student's responsibility to carry their CPR certification card to all clinical experiences and to provide the SON and ACEMAPP with a copy of their CPR certification on an annual basis. - Note: Red Cross CPR training is not accepted for admission into the SON.
+Students participate in simulated clinical scenarios and learning stations and complete a written exam. - Current CPR certification is required for all CSU/COH/SON clinical practice sites. - Verification of CPR certification is required, and proof may be requested on demand.
+It is the student's responsibility to have access to their CPR certification card during all clinical experiences and to provide the SON and ACEMAPP with a copy of their CPR certification on an annual basis. - Note: Red Cross CPR training is not accepted for admission into the SON.